Roleeygit/Latogatni_Ang/README.md

 Upcoming version updates:
 ```
--Theme switch button is going to work in a different was (store the theme so if you refresh the page it'll be the theme that you choose before)
+-Theme switch button is going to work in a different way
+(store the theme so if you refresh the page it'll be the theme that you choose before)
 -New datas into the table